nikoavgerinos/meet/README.md

    - Given the user is viewing a chart within an event’s details,
    - When the user interacts with the chart (e.g., tapping on a chart segment),
    - Then the app should provide more detailed information related to that part of the chart.

+### Serverless Functions

+In the Meet app, we leverage serverless functions to enhance backend functionality.
+These functions empower us to filter events by city, manage event details, and adjust the number of displayed events seamlessly.
+They also ensure that users can access essential data offline and provide dynamic content for home screen shortcuts.
+Additionally, serverless functions facilitate the creation of interactive charts to better visualize event information.